 - 1 pinch Sea salt and black pepper

-- Add a glug of olive oil to a large pan and add the shallots and garlic and cook on low for 4 minutes, until the shallots have softened.
+- Add 1 tablespoon Olive oil to a large pan and add 4 Shallots and 3 Garlic clove and cook on low for 4 minutes, until the shallots have softened.

-- Simmer for 10 minutes and then stir in the chopped basil before serving with spaghetti.
+- Simmer for 10 minutes and then stir in 5 g Fresh basil before serving.

 - If you want a sweeter pasta sauce, then add a pinch of sugar to it.